pyrocko/pyrocko/doc/source/library/examples/squirrel/cli_tool.rst

 In this tutorial we will write a user-friendly command line interface (CLI) program to calculate hourly root-mean-square (RMS) values for continuous seismic waveform recordings.

+.. raw:: html

+   <div style="clear:both"></div>

 Many methods in seismology process waveform recordings in similar ways and so this example can serve as a design pattern for tools creating daily spectrograms, PSD plots or drum plots, earthquake detectors, automatic pickers, and so on.
 We will show different styles of